10 Reflection of Light Examples

 5. Lasers

-Laser cavities have mirrored ends to reflect light back and forth, amplifying it to produce powerful, coherent laser beams.
+Laser cavities have mirrored ends that reflect light back and forth repeatedly, amplifying it to produce powerful, coherent beams.
+This is one of the most precise applications of reflection of light in modern technology.

 6. Sapphire Gemstones

-The brilliant flashes of sapphire come from diffuse reflection and scattering of light by imperfections within this precious stone.
+The brilliant flashes from a sapphire are a natural example of reflected light, caused by diffuse reflection and scattering of light by microscopic imperfections within the stone.

 7. Cat’s Eyes

-The tapetum lucidum behind a cat’s retina reflects light back through the rods and cones, enhancing vision in low light.
+The tapetum lucidum behind a cat’s retina is one of the most fascinating reflective objects examples found in nature.
+It reflects light back through the rods and cones, significantly enhancing a cat’s vision in low-light conditions.

 8. Flash Photography